 |It is hard to get into this career.
 A considerable amount of work-related skill, knowledge, or experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 What is the job like

 67% of Nuclear Engineers said they were satisfied with their job and 67% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

-Nuclear Engineers job description, Nuclear Engineers salary, Nuclear Engineers information, what is the job of a Nuclear Engineer like, pros and cons about Nuclear Engineers, colleges and universities for Nuclear Engineers, is Nuclear Engineers the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Nuclear Engineers job description, Nuclear Engineers salary, Nuclear Engineers information, what is the job of a Nuclear Engineer like, pros and cons about Nuclear Engineers, colleges and universities for Nuclear Engineers, is Nuclear Engineers the right career for me, careers in Architecture and Engineering